 They are the most stable running shoe for severe overpronation and are fitted with a dense foam and reinforcement in the arch.

-- Only go to this type of shoe if you’ve had consistent injuries, have a specific foot or leg abnormality that is altering your gait.
+- Only go to this type of shoe if you’ve had consistent injuries, or have a specific foot or leg abnormality that is altering your gait.

 - The heel will be relatively stiff and the shoe pretty straight in shape.